CHALLENGE: SIMPLIFY COLLABORATION WITH SECURE WAY TO SYNC AND SHARE FILES

 Third, globally distributed teams need an efficient way to collaborate on files.
 File shares and EMC eRoom work well for certain types of internal collaboration.
 But for teams that develop content, repeatedly uploading and downloading edited files is tedious.

 To meet these needs, EMC IT wanted to provide a sync-and-share service with enterprise-grade security and manageability.
-“We knew that our service had to be as inviting to use as consumer-grade services, or else nobody would use it,” says Gaurav Verma, Head of Customer Success for Syncplicity.
+“We knew that our service had to be as inviting to use as consumer-grade services, or else nobody would use it,” says Gaurav Verma, Head of Customer Success for Syncplicity by Axway.

 SOLUTION: SYNCPLICITY CLOUD WITH ON-PREMISES STORAGE